 This is a Weland view of Eternal Mark V’s ‘Where Giants Have Fallen’:

 (I’ve hidden all objects besides players and sounds in all these screenshots; they’re the only important objects for our purposes.
-I’ve also removed extraneous lines and map writing from some later screenshots; the map writing wouldn’t be legible at this resolution anyway.
+I’ve also removed extraneous lines and map writing from some later screenshots; the writing would be illegible at this resolution anyway.
 Also, click this or any subsequent image on this page to enlarge it.)

 Beyond the obvious issues of the terrible shading and the sea of gray, this version, despite featuring only 509 polygons, is relatively slow for several reasons I’ll discuss at length soon.